the waterfall at 60 foot falls perth flowing down granite rocks into emerald green pool

 This post may contain affiliate links (of companies I book through).
 This means I may receive a small commission if you book through them.
 You can read the disclaimer for more information.

-Best Time to Visit 60 Foot Falls
+Best Time to Hike 60 Foot Falls: Seasonal Recommendations

 Getting To Sixty Foot Falls